ljubica11/portalKarijera/README.md

 # Karijera - web app for connecting IT students and employers
-This website was created as a final project in IT retraining program.
-It's a simple to use and dynamic web app, that helps students get in touch with potential employers, and also lets us collect and process data about registered students.
+This is a simple to use and dynamic web app, that helps students get in touch with potential employers, and also lets us collect and process data about registered students.

 ## Table of contents